Independence... It's the New Hampshire Way!

 The Commission's goal is to remove the barriers, architectural, attitudinal or programmatic, that bar persons with disabilities from participating in the mainstream of society.

-Governor's Commission on Disability is MOVING!
+Governor's Commission on Disability has MOVED!

 For information about:

 |Accessible Parking Resources||Our Working Groups and Committees|

 |Online Disability History Museum||The Commission of Deaf, Blind and Hard of Hearing Minnesotans (MNCDHH) and the Office of the Minnesota Secretary of State (OSS) are proud to present the new "Minnesota Votes: Introduction to Voting" video series|